BNasmith/PTForsyth/PTFWorkofChrist.md

 special force to its spiritual situation at a special time.
 These are

-1. Its triumphant aspect ;
+1. Its triumphant aspect;

-2. Its satisfactionary aspect ;
+2. Its satisfactionary aspect;

 3. Its regenerative aspect.

-The first emphasises the finality of our Lord's victory over the evil power or devil ; the second, the finality of His satisfaction, expiation, or atonement presented to the holy power of God ; and the third the finality of His sanctifying or new-creative influence on the soul of man.
+The first emphasises the finality of our Lord's victory over the evil power or devil; the second, the finality of His satisfaction, expiation, or atonement presented to the holy power of God; and the third the finality of His sanctifying or new-creative influence on the soul of man.
 The first marked the Early Church, the second the